Terminal49/API/docs/Useful Info/Tracking-Request-Retrying.md

 If the shipping line returns a response that it cannot find the provided number we either immediately fail the tracking request or keep trying depending on whether the request_type is a bill of lading or a booking number:

  * **Bill of lading numbers** fail straight away after a not found response from the shipping line.
 We change the `status` field to `failed` and send the `tracking_request.failed` event to your webhook.
  * **Booking numbers** do not fail instantly.
-We change the `status` to `awaiting_manifest` and will keep checking your request every 6 hours.
+We change the `status` to `awaiting_manifest` and will keep checking your request daily.
 You will receive a `tracking_request.awaiting_manifest` webhook notification the first time it happens.
 If your request number cannot be found after 7 days we will mark the tracking request as failed by changing the `status` field `failed` and sending the `tracking_request.failed` event to your webhook.

 ## Failed Reason